What we’re doing

 People with disability and workers in residential services and disability care group homes will be among the first to access the vaccine.
 Follow this link to find out what to expect on COVID-19 vaccination day at your disability residential accommodation.

 PIYC are following Australian Government Guidelines regarding vaccination and vaccination will be offered to participants and staff as soon as it is made available by the Government.
 Further information can be found at Information for people with disability about COVID-19 vaccines | Australian Government Department of Health.

 If you suspect you have Coronavirus

 Symptoms of Coronavirus range from mild flu-like symptoms (such as fever, headache, coughing, sore throat, fatigue and shortness of breath) to pneumonia.Some people will recover easily, while others may get very sick, very quickly.
-If you are sick and think you have symptoms of COVID-19, seek medical attention.
+If you are sick and think you have symptoms of COVID-19, get tested for Coronavirus and seek medical attention if necessary.
 Contact your doctor or the Coronavirus Health Information Line 24 hours a day, 7 days a week on 1800 020 080.